- Job Opportunities

 Yes.
 Occasionally we will mail out updated information about our donor program, etc. Notifying us of your new address will make sure that you are kept informed of any new information concerning the Program.
 As indicated above, if you move outside of the immediate area or state, you should make arrangements for the donation of your body to the medical school nearest your new location.
 You should also let us know so that we can remove your name from our donor list.

 May a customary or traditional funeral service be held prior to the transfer of the body to the ETSU Quillen College of Medicine?

 No. Conducting a traditional funeral service with the remains of the donor present would cause a delay in our receiving the body, making embalming impossible.
 A memorial service without the remains present is recommended.

 May a local funeral home which I select pickup and embalm my remains?

 No. The ETSU Quillen College of Medicine has a state contract with a funeral home that does transportation for us and uses the embalming procedures that we require.
 These are different from normal embalming requirements.
 If a donor’s family utilizes the services of a funeral home other than the contracted agent, the family will be responsible for paying any charges incurred and the remains will not be accepted.

 Certified copies of the death certificate may be obtained from the Health Department in the county where the death occurred.
 This could take from 7-10 days.
 Our contracted funeral home will provide an application to the next-of-kin for this purpose.

 What happens when the scientific study is concluded?

 The remains will be cremated.
 Each donor is cremated individually.
-The Department of Biomedical Sciences will incur the expense for cremation.
-The expense for the burial of the ashes will be at the expense of the surviving relatives.
-If no such request is made, the ashes will be buried in a cemetery plot owned by the ETSU Quillen College of Medicine at no cost to the family.
+The Anatomical Gift Program will incur the expense for cremation.
+The expense for the burial of the ashes will be at the expense of the surviving relatives/executor.
+If no such request is made, the ashes will be interred in a cemetery plot owned by the ETSU Quillen College of Medicine at no cost to the family.